#CDA

 Future Plans for D.I.
 Khan New City

-Inspired by Islamabad’s innovative approach, D.I.
-Khan New City is also planning to install similar digital advertising boards in the future.
-This move will enhance the city’s infrastructure and offer local businesses a state-of-the-art platform for advertising.
+Inspired by Islamabad’s modern approach, D. I. Khan New City also plans to introduce digital advertising boards in the near future.
+This step will enhance the city’s infrastructure and provide local businesses with a cutting-edge advertising platform.